 5 Biggest Mistakes When Choosing Workout Shoes

-Maybe you shouldn't reach for those comfy old sneakers after all.
+Why you shouldn't reach for those comfy old sneakers after all.

 3. Loving Them Too Much

-"Your workout shoes should be your workout shoes and not your running-around-town shoes," Rodgers says.
+"Your workout shoes should be your workout shoes and not your running-around-town shoes," Rogers says.
 "You’ll break down a pair of shoes standing in them or wearing them to the mall and running errands much faster than when you’re running or exercising."

 So buy yourself a pair of casual tennies for running around town, and stow your good workout shoes in the closet as soon as you get home from your run or your tennis game.